sonic-net/SONiC/doc/passw_hardening/hld_password_hardening.md

 ##### Notes:
 - After creating a new policy is necessary to set a new password to a user to verify that the policy match the configured.
 - Valid values: could be random values from valid ranges.
-- The set configuration should be validate using the show command and also should be test from the STATE_DB.
+- The set configuration should be validate using the show command.

 ####  1.14.2. <a name='SystemTestcases'></a>System Test cases
 - Test all passwh policies together